Nexus2k/zeitgeist-ansible/README.md

   *  Setup motd (message of the day)
 * zeitgeist-node
   *  Starts the zeitgeist nodes as docker containers
+* zeitgeist-node-native (use setup_native_nodes.yml)
+  *  Starts the zeitgeist nodes as native services
 * watchtower (not run automatically, run using `ansible-playbook -i hosts.ini setup_watchtower.yml`)
   *  Sets up a watchtower container which monitors upstream container image repositories for new releases and upgrades automatically.